a9b3/kubernetes-coreos/readme.md

 etcdctl cluster-health
 ```

 So it looks good.
 We just set up a dedicated etcd cluster with 3 nodes.
 You can then target this cluster by its list of IPs.
+You can get the list of IPs by running `fleetctl list-machines`.

 ## Generate Certs

-First generate the cluster root ca. Run this script which will generate into `<project_dir>/certs`
+First generate the cluster root ca. Run this script which will generate the following files into `<project_dir>/certs`.

 - ca-key.pem
 - ca.pem